Gene Anderson (actress): Career

 On stage, Anderson began her career performing at the Capitol Theatre, Manchester in the early 1950s.
 She portrayed the role of 'La belle Dame' in Kevin McGarry's Money for Jam at the Q Theatre in London in 1954.
 In 1956 she starred in three plays directed by Peter Wood for the Worthing Theatre Company at the Connaught Theatre; Jack Popplewell's Dead on Nine; Arnold Ridley's 1940 stage adaptation of Agatha Christie's 1932 novel Peril at End House; and the title character in Vera Caspary's Laura.
 In 1957 she portrayed Nicole in Armand Salacrou's No Laughing Matter at the Arts Theatre in London.
-She returned to the Connaught Theatre in 1957 to portray Marie Charlet in the world premiere of Pierre La Mure's Monsieur Toulouse; a work starring Anderson and Ian Holm that centered on the artist Henri de Toulouse-Lautrec and his relationship to Marie Charlet, a prostitute.
+She returned to the Connaught Theatre in 1957 to portray Marie Charlet in the world premiere of Pierre La Mure's Monsieur Toulouse.
+The production starred Anderson and Ian Holm and centred on the artist Henri de Toulouse-Lautrec and his relationship with Marie Charlet.

 In 1961 Anderson appeared at the West End's Royal Court Theatre as the nurse in Edward Albee's The Death of Bessie Smith.
 In 1962 she starred as Euphrenia in a revival of John Ford's 1633 tragedy The Broken Heart at the Chichester Festival Theatre; a production which was directed by Laurence Olivier who also performed the roles of the Prologue and Bassanes.
 In 1963 she portrayed Kate Croy in Christopher Taylor's adaptation of Henry James's The Wings of the Dove at the West End's Lyric Theatre, London.
 Directed by Frith Banbury, it also starred Susannah York as Milly Theale, Wendy Hiller as Susan Shephard, Elspeth March as Maud Lowder, and James Donald as Merton Densher.

 Personal life and death

-Anderson died of a cerebral hemorhage while rehearsing for a television episode appearance in London on May 5, 1965 at the age of 34.
+Anderson died of a cerebral hemorrhage while rehearsing for a television episode appearance in London on May 5, 1965 at the age of 34.
 She was married to actor Edward Judd with whom she had a daughter.